Tine-m/docker-ci-intro/deck/DockerMySQL.md

 ### Preconditions

-This assumes you have installed Docker locally on your developer computer(s)
+This assumes you have installed Docker locally on your developer computer.

 ### Learning outcome